Radio station cancels event with Richard Dawkins, citing 'abusive speech' on Islam

 "The speech we reviewed included assertions during his current book tour that Islam is the 'most evil' of world religions, Twitter posts denigrating Muslim scholars as non-scholars and other tweets," the station said.

-"We serve a broad and diverse community, including many Muslims living under threat of persecution and violence in the current political context," KPFA continued.
+"We serve a broad and diverse community, including many Muslims living under threat of persecution and violence in the current political context," KPFA said.
 "Islamophobic rhetoric stokes that threat.
 While Mr. Dawkins has every right to express his views, KPFA has every right not to sponsor and profit from an event spreading them."

 The public station, which is not affiliated with the University of California at Berkeley, said it has offered Dawkins the opportunity to discuss the matter on the airwaves "where his assertions can be engaged and challenged."